hoanglong2000tc/HelloWorld/README.md

 # HelloWorld
 Here is my first repository, for my beginning to Git.

-An additional line from branch edit-readme
+additional lines from branch edit-readme

+Try to delete somthing...